EgiVilza/readmeGenerator/Develop/README.md

 ## License

-This projects is licensed under the BSD 3 license.
+This projects is licensed under the BSD 3 license

 ## Contributing